Utilize these technology platforms and strategies to diversify away from stocks.

 YieldStreet is utilizing the same technologies and law to open new investment opportunities for investors.
 In addition to real estate, YieldStreet offers alternative investments such as low-risk legal settlement and litigation, athlete financing, and ride sharing fleets.

 These guys are really pushing the limits of what is possible.
 YieldStreet boasts 8%-15% returns, and to-date have had no defaults on any of their deals.

 Once reserved only for hedge funds and institutions, but YieldStreet is bringing it to the masses.

 YieldStreet is only for accredited investors for now.
 Learn more here.

-This is only six ways to diversify away from stocks.
+This is only four ways to diversify away from stocks.
 If you have any other ideas and want to chime in, please comment below.